 The council was awarded an $818,000 grant by Canada’s Minister of Natural Resources, to assist them in producing cyber security standards for the IIoT in the utility sector.

-The CIO Strategy Council will take the first step by creating a set of cybersecurity standards for the IIoT in the utility sector.
+The CIO Strategy Council will create a set of cybersecurity standards for the Internet of Industrial Technology (IIoT) in the utility sector.
 The IIoT includes machinery, infrastructure, sensors and devices that collect, exchange and analyze data to improve operating efficiency, manufacturing processes and industrial operations.

 “Improving the cyber security of critical infrastructure in Canada requires careful planning and working with the federal government on leading the development of globally accepted standards and conformity assessment programs for IIoT devices, their supply chains, and for installed systems using these devices to address significant vulnerabilities in securing our critical infrastructure,” said Keith Jansa Executive Director, CIO Strategy Council.